JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 I decided to explore my own methods and write all functions from scratch, so no given function was used or modified in this step.
 I used the same code used at [CarND-P1-Finding_Lane_Lines
 ](https://github.com/JohnBetaCode/CarND-P1-Finding_Lane_Lines) to get a binary mask.

 **Step 0**: &nbsp;I decided to use two HSV color spaces tunned to get a binary image (mask) with our objects of interest (White lane lines and Yellow lane lines).
 Setting a maximum and a minimum value for each parameter H (Hue), S (Saturation), and V (Value), then compile, see result, adjust and try again is bothersome, so I coded a simple tuner window for this.
 Using the function ```color_range_tunner()```  you can load stetted parameters and set new values for an image.
-So, I tuned the color ranges for white and yellow lane lines (white_conf_hsv.npz and yellow_conf_hsv.npz).
-If you don't tune any parameter, the function loads the stores parameters from a npz file.
-It’s possible to tune parameters of different color space models instead of HSV like HLS or others supported by OpenCV.
+So, I tuned the color ranges for white and yellow lane lines (```white_conf_hsv.npz``` and ```yellow_conf_hsv.npz```).
+If you don't tune any parameter, the function loads the stored parameters from a npz file.
+It’s possible to tune parameters for a different color space model instead of HSV like HLS or others supported by OpenCV.
 I only played with the HSV space, but HLS could work as well.

 Let's work with this image: